 In 2009 California passed the Private Postsecondary Education Act, which forced PCHS and other schools to require that prospective students possess a high school diploma—or pass an equivalent government-approved exam—before they can enroll in a private trade school.
-The state calls it an “ability to benefit” prerequisite.
-This prerequisite was never enforced against PCHS until earlier this year, when California regulators threatened to shut down PCHS if Bob didn’t start turning away any student who did not meet the state’s prerequisite education requirements.
+The state called it an “ability to benefit” prerequisite.
+This prerequisite was never enforced against PCHS until 2017, when California regulators threatened to shut down PCHS if Bob didn’t start turning away any student who did not meet the state’s prerequisite education requirements.

 Trade schools like PCHS give students an alternative path to learn a skill, join a profession, and empower themselves to earn an honest living.
 But without some training, it is nearly impossible to get started in the trade—which is why Bob started PCHS in the first place.

 The Pacific Coast Horseshoeing School: Where Farriers Find Their Calling

 The trade of horseshoeing hasn’t appreciably changed since the Industrial Revolution.
 Most farriers are drawn to the job for its independence and flexibility—and the prospect of good pay.
 Farriers aren’t required to get a license 1 anywhere in the United States.
 A typical modern farrier works as a sole proprietor, for as many or as few hours as he or she wants to.
 A good farrier can charge upwards of $120 per horse.
 2